 Ready for the real environment experience?

 An Amazon Machine Image (AMI) provides the information required to launch an EC2 instance.
 You can customize an EC2 instance and then save the configuration as a custom AMI for your private or public use.
-Every EC2 instance launched selecting the customized AMI will contain any software or file that you've previously added.
+Every EC2 instance launched using the customized AMI will contain any settings or software that you've previously configured.

-September 17th, 2018 - Updated instructions and images to improve laboratory experience
+September 17th, 2018 - Updated instructions and images to improve the laboratory experience